-The planned common equipment shut was brought forward to align mill downtime and key maintenance activities.
+The planned common equipment shut and opportune maintenance projects were brought forward to align mill downtime.

-The concentrate and pellet plants delivered at high production levels throughout the first half in 2018.
-Production rates were impacted in the second half of the year due to wet weather conditions impacting ore supply.
-The scheduled maintenance works at the pellet plant were completed safely and efficiently.
-This continues to be a great achievement for our 50-year-old production plants and demonstrates the value of the efforts and resources invested in sustaining maintenance.
+The concentrate and pellet plants delivered at high production levels throughout the latter part of 2019.
+Production rates were impacted in the first half of the year due to heavy rainfall and wall instability impacting ore supply.
+The scheduled and opportune maintenance activities at the pellet plant were completed safely and efficiently.